Today we take a look at the “world’s most livable city” (for 7 years in a row).

 Culture Amp makes it easy for companies to collect, understand and act on employee feedback.

-Another startup to feature in our 40 Top Melbourne Startups to Watch in 2017, Culture AMP has experienced fantastic growth this year.
+Another startup to feature in our 40 Top Melbourne Startups to Watch in 2017, Culture AMP has experienced fantastic growth in 2017.
 They have increased headcount by 38 percent in the past 12 months.
 Business Development received a great injection of talent and increased by 58 percent.
 Followed by a 25 percent increase in Information Technology and 17 percent in Engineering.
 They now employ over 150 employees around 4 office around the world.

 MyXplor develops, builds, and supports software solutions for childcare management.